evidence-dev/template/Universal SQL.md

 ### Using the Example Database

-The template includes a large example data set generated with [FakerJS](https://fakerjs.dev).
-This is a new source type.
+The template includes a large example data set generated with a new [FakerJS](https://fakerjs.dev) connector.
 Each of the tables returned by faker are defined in `.yaml` files (e.g. `social_media/comments.yaml`).

 Once you have built your sources `npm run build:sources`, and launched the dev server `npm run dev`.